 I established my design firm in 2004 after 20 years of experience with some of the most highly regarded brand identity firms.
-I wish David had written this ten years ago.
+I wish David had written this back then.
 It confirmed information that took me years to acquire and provided many useful insights into creating an online presence and moving beyond clients.
 David blends his own experiences with those of other designers from around the world to hit on every issue one needs to consider in running a design business.

 — Jerry Kuyper

 A treasure trove of insights, advice and guidance on the fine details of getting a design business off the ground.
 David and a number of contributors share their stories and explain how these formative experiences shaped their careers as designers.

 An essential tool for converting my emotionally-fulfilling (although bankrupt) business into a money-making one.
 Reading this made me feel on a par with many designers that I admire.
 Should be recommended reading in every design school.

 — Lorena Vogeler